VisTrails/VisTrails/doc/usersguide/creating.rst

 This window allows you to specify custom input and output ports as well as directly enter Python source to be executed in the workflow.

+.. topic:: Note

+   Sometimes is it useful to view the source code that is contained in the ``PythonSource`` module when working with other modules.
+Since the PythonSource configuration window will disappear when you select a new module, a ``Show read-only window`` button can be used to open a read-only window of the ``PythonSource's`` configuration, which will remain open until it is closed.

 .. topic:: Try it now!